 Data processing systems used to provide the ODK Services cannot be accessed without authorization.
 In detail, the following system access controls restrict unauthorized access to Personal Data:

-User login evaluations and remediation actions performed on an as-needed basis for staffing changes or policy changes.
+- User login evaluations and remediation actions performed on an as-needed basis for staffing changes or policy changes with key personnel notifications.

 Persons entitled to use data processing systems shall gain access only to the Personal Data that they have a right to access, and Personal Data must not be read, copied, modified or removed without authorization in the course of processing, use and storage.
 All Personal Data is subject to a Non-disclosure and confidentiality agreement.